 On your Bahamas sailing vacation aboard the Liberty Clipper, you have the opportunity to explore the tall ship and learn sail handling, how to coil lines, navigation, or even steer the ship.
 If relaxing is more your pace, pull up a chair – or better yet, a hammock – and enjoy a nice nap or a good book.

 You also have the opportunity to head ashore each day.
-Depending upon which of our windjammer cruises you select, you may find yourself on a tropical beach, exploring an historic fort, or touring in kayaks.
+Depending upon which windjammer cruise you select, you may find yourself on a tropical beach, exploring a historic fort, or touring in kayaks.
 Each day presents unique opportunities for snorkeling, dinghy sailing, paddle boarding, hiking, nature walks, and discovering local culture and wildlife.